Squidwater606/Determining-the-accuracy-of-an-EDA-circuit-output/README.md

 # OED-Solver-for-Comparison-with-an-Analogue-Computer-Circuit

-Does what is says on the tin.
+Does what it says on the tin.